Apply for a Public Services Network (PSN) connection compliance certificate

 Before you can connect to the PSN your organisation needs to pass the PSN compliance process.
 When you successfully achieve compliance you demonstrate to us that your infrastructure is sufficiently secure that its connection to the PSN would not present an unacceptable risk to the security of the network.

-To achieve compliance you must meet our IA requirements, which have been designed to provide an achievable and sensible baseline for security.
+To achieve compliance you must meet our Information Assurance (IA) requirements, which have been designed to provide an achievable and sensible baseline for security.
 Along with these IA requirements, you’ll also need to make a number of commitments about how you’ll work with us to ensure the ongoing security of the PSN.

 The compliance process for obtaining a PSN connection certificate focuses on connecting a specific, predefined infrastructure to the PSN.
 The same process is used whether you want your entire organisation to be able to access the PSN or just a part of your organisation.